query67/XC_VM_API/README.md

 ---

 ## 📌 Overview
 The XC_VM Update API is a Flask-based RESTful API designed to manage software updates for the XC_VM application and handle error reports.
 It interacts with the GitHub Releases API to provide information about available updates and sends structured error reports to a Telegram chat for monitoring.
-The API is secure, rate-limited, and suitable for deployment on platforms like Heroku.
+The API is secure, rate-limited.

 ---